Creating and Managing a Snapshot Standby Database

 Flashback Restore Complete

-Guaranteed restore point dropped
+Guaranteed restore point

 Clearing standby activation ID 1304761003 (0x4dc512ab)